wunderwuzzi23/blog/content/posts/2020/husky-ai-building-the-machine-learning-model.md

 As an example, below you can see images while it goes through some of the hidden layers of the neural network.
 You can see in the how the convolutions seem to be focused on highlighting the ears of a husky.
 This is something specific the neural network now uses to figure out if the image contains a husky or not - pointy ears!

 [![Husky Convolutions](/blog/images/2020/convolutions.jpg)](/blog/images/2020/convolutions.jpg)

-Attack: Need to remember this, maybe it's possible to trick the network by understanding what features the neurons identify, and the build targeted input attack samples for those.

 So much about the layout of the neural network itself.